GoranTopic/dstore-js/README.md

 dstore-js
 =======
-#### Ever wish writing stuff to disk was simple?
-Ever wish it would be easy to switch between databases?
+#### Do you ever wish writing stuff to disk was simple?
+Do you ever wish it would be easy to switch between databases?
 Well, fret no more.
 ## Installation
 ```
 npm install dstore-js